Act I: First Bell

 The party split to assignments with the efficiency of people who'd learned to trust each other's competence even when they didn't trust each other.

 Thornik took the wall, tool-harness mostly empty but hands steady on his axes.
-He touched the loops where charges used to nest�six left, maybe seven.
+He touched the loops where charges used to nest -- six left, maybe seven.
 He'd counted three times.
-"Make them count," he muttered to no one.
+The number didn't change, but the counting felt like work, and work was better than waiting.
+“Make them count,” he muttered to no one.

 Vex ghosted to the tower stairs, testing her wrapped shoulder with a roll that pulled but held.
 Another week and she'd forget it had been cut.
 For now, she'd just have to be faster.
+She checked her daggers: three in the belt, two in the boots, one behind the collar.
+Enough.
+Never enough.

 Caelin held the center near the square, right arm bound tight under his sleeve.
-The scale pulsed coal-glow�manageable, steady.
+The scale pulsed coal-glow -- manageable, steady, the baseline hum of something awake and watching.
 He flexed his fingers.
 Pain sang through the lattice but didn't scream.
 He could work with that.
+He'd been working with worse.

 Act II: First Clash

-Vex met the first two in a blur�dagger under ribs, second blade across the strange tendons behind a knee.
+Vex met the first two in a blur -- dagger under ribs, second blade across the strange tendons behind a knee.
 The silhouettes buckled as anatomy demanded; their shadows whipped, failing to find purchase against Serana's ward-line.

-"On me!"
+“On me!”
 Serana barked, stepping to take a rake meant for a baker at the bucket line.
-Something stirred at her shoulder�habit, reflex�guttered before it could hold.
+Her shield-arm shuddered with the impact -- hard, impossibly hard for something that weighed so little -- and something stirred at her shoulder -- habit, reflex, the light that used to answer her sword.
+It guttered before it could hold.
 She put her body between the blow and the question and did not flinch.

 Thornik thumbed a charge and skipped it off the cobbles; it caromed under three thralls and went off with a shuddering cough of light and sound.
 One collapsed.
 Two more staggered, smoking.
+The smell of ozone cut through the corruption-reek like a clean blade through fog.

 Drop in art for this act later.